microsoft/fast-cli/specs/fast-cli.md

 };
 ```

-> Important: A fastconfig.json must exist with the "component-path" property set.
+> Important: A fastconfig.json must exist with the "componentPath" property set.
 If it does not, the user should be prompted to run the `fast config` command.

 ## Add a component